 This course introduces the student to the mechanics of studying history.
 The course will give ample consideration to methodology, starting with simple, basic skills like writing proper footnotes and graduating to more refined interpretive skills like conducting an oral history interview.
 The student of history should also understand how historians have understood and constructed the past, based upon their own cultural assumptions, epistemic presuppositions, and methodological limitations.
 This course emphasizes historiography and interpretations of history from the ancient world to the present.
 The student will also explore Christian perspectives on history and will be challenged to develop a consistently Christian and biblical approach to researching, writing, and teaching history.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussion threads are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
 Each reply must be at least 200 words.

 The student will devise a research topic suitable for a graduate-level history course.
 The topic must relate to American history, modern European history, or the modern world prior to 1950.
 The research topic must answer a specific question of historical interest.
 The student will write a 1-paragraph statement of the research topic and explain the key historical questions to be answered or resolved.